Nara Prefecture

-Nara Prefecture (奈良県, Nara-ken) is a prefecture of Japan located in the Kansai region of Honshu.
+Nara Prefecture (奈良県, Nara-ken) is an inland prefecture of Japan located in the Kansai region of Honshu.
 As of 2020, Nara Prefecture has a population of 1,321,805 and has a geographic area of 3691 km2.
 Nara Prefecture borders Kyoto Prefecture to the north, Osaka Prefecture to the northwest, Wakayama Prefecture to the southwest, and Mie Prefecture to the east.

 Nara is the capital and largest city of Nara Prefecture, with other major cities including Kashihara, Ikoma, and Yamatokōriyama.
-Nara Prefecture is located in the center of the Kii Peninsula on Japan's Pacific Ocean coast, and is one of only eight landlocked prefectures.
+Nara Prefecture is located in the center of the Kii Peninsula on Japan's Pacific Ocean coast, and is one of only eight inland prefectures.
 Nara Prefecture has the distinction of having more UNESCO World Heritage listings than any other prefecture in Japan.

 History

 The Nara Prefecture region is considered one of the oldest regions in Japan, having been settled for thousands of years, and is widely viewed as the Japanese cradle of civilization.
 Like Kyoto, Nara was one of Imperial Japan's earliest capital cities.
 The current form of Nara Prefecture was officially created in 1887, when it became independent of Osaka Prefecture.

 Historically, Nara Prefecture was also known as Yamato-no-kuni or Yamato Province.